Stereotype: Functions

-Early studies suggested that stereotypes were only used by rigid, repressed, and authoritarian people.
-This idea has been refuted by contemporary studies that suggest the ubiquity of stereotypes and it was suggested to regard stereotypes as collective group beliefs, meaning that people who belong to the same social group share the same set of stereotypes.
+Early studies proposed that only rigid, repressed, and authoritarian individuals relied on stereotypes.
+However, contemporary research has refuted this, showing that stereotypes are widespread and better understood as shared group beliefs—held in common by members of the same social group.
 Modern research asserts that full understanding of stereotypes requires considering them from two complementary perspectives: as shared within a particular culture/subculture and as formed in the mind of an individual person.

 Relationship between cognitive and social functions

 Stereotyping can serve cognitive functions on an interpersonal level, and social functions on an intergroup level.
 For stereotyping to function on an intergroup level (see social identity approaches: social identity theory and self-categorization theory), an individual must see themselves as part of a group and being part of that group must also be salient for the individual.

 Craig McGarty, Russell Spears, and Vincent Y. Yzerbyt (2002) argued that the cognitive functions of stereotyping are best understood in relation to its social functions, and vice versa.